CryptoSV/DiviVault/README.md

 To make sure it runs every minute, run:

-sudo crontab -e (If asked, select Nano.)
+crontab -e (If asked, select Nano.)
 Add this line to the bottom:

 [astrick] [astrick] [astrick] [astrick] [astrick] /home/admin/scripts/allVaultRewards.sh